Tarzan Holt

-Robert "Tarzan" Holt was a college football player and high school football coach.
+Robert "Tarzan" Holt was an American college football player and high school football coach.
 He once coached high school football at Tellico Plains, Tennessee.
 He also coached under Bill Brennan at Little Rock College.

 University of Tennessee

 Holt was a prominent end for the Tennessee Volunteers football team of the University of Tennessee from 1920 to 1923.
 Coach M. B. Banks moved him to the position from the backfield.

 1922

 He was selected All-Southern in 1922.

 1923

 Holt was elected captain of 1923.